-How CIOs are Successfully Implementing Enterprise Machine Learning
+How are CIOs successful at Machine Learning Implementation?

 In today’s world, CIOs are at the forefront of adopting Machine Learning to drive digital transformation and reimagine their enterprise processes.
 According to a survey, ‘The Global CIO Point of View’ conducted by ServiceNow & Oxford Economics, across 25 sectors in 11 countries and completed by 500 CIOs, over 50% of Enterprise CIOs have already started investing in their Machine Learning initiatives.
 They reported that machine based intelligent decision making is more accurate than the decisions made by humans.